ebuildy/tampis/README.md

 # Usage

 Respect file structure, then run ``tampis ./examples/elk``, this will generate ``values-{{env}}.yaml`` files.
 Then, use this chart as an usual Helm chart.

+Note: this small Python script can be used in another context than Helm.